 Our philosophy is simple: We all own ethics.
 This means we believe everyone at our company plays a role in creating and sustaining an ethical culture, regardless of their role.
-We expect all employees to do the right thing every time, challenge the status quo and lead by example.
+We expect all employees to do the right thing every time, challenge the status quo, and lead by example.
 In essence, we expect everyone to be a role model.

-Explaining to employees why this matters is crucial-and data from Ethisphere helps build a case.
+But it is critical they understand why this matters-and data from Ethisphere helps build a case.
 It reveals that when we frequently discuss ethics and compliance, employees are: